ably-labs/ably-chat-kotlin/README.md

 }
 ```

-To stop listening to changes, `unsubscribe` method on returned subscription instance:
+To stop listening to changes, call the `unsubscribe` method on the returned subscription instance:

 ```kotlin
 subscription.unsubscribe()